Marijuana Criminal Cases

 In Missouri, tetrahydrocannabinol (THC) is the principal psychoactive constituent of cannabis and is still considered by Missouri law to be a Schedule I controlled substance.
 Therefore, there are many situations where possession of marijuana could be considered a crime, which would have serious consequences on your life.

 Almost all possession charges will result in a misdemeanor charge, which can have serious implications.
 Even more serious felonies may accrue if the amount of marijuana is large enough to warrant a distribution or trafficking charge, or if there is notable reason to charge you for delivery.

-If you’re charged with possessing marijuana, you need someone who is has District Attorney drug training, who understands the law and skilled in the courtroom.
+If you’re charged with possessing marijuana, you need someone who has District Attorney drug training, who understands the law, and skilled in the courtroom.

 Overview of Missouri Law on Marijuana Charges

 Possession of 35 or more grams of Marijuana: D Felony

 Under Missouri law, a person commits the offense of possession of a controlled substance if he or she knowingly possesses a controlled substance, except as authorized by Missouri Law.